Tips that might help you

 There's a law in nature that says you can't create or destroy matter - only change it.
 So, when you run into a chemical formula that starts you off with one carbon and you end up with six, you know it can't be right.
 If you see an equation that doesn't work out, it's probably not balanced.
 Here's where you learn how to do that.

 Stoicheometry, like geometry, is a kind of math.
 It balances formulas so that what you start with and what you end with (the reactants and products) balance.
-Truthfully, some equations take some trial and error, but if you know a couple shortcuts, it's not bad.

-1. First, pick out any unusual elements that are uncommon.
+When you have a chemical equation to balance, here's how I recommend starting.- First, pick out any unusual elements that are uncommon.
 The common ones you'll see are carbon, hydrogen and oxygen, so leave those for a moment.
 If it has a zinc or cesium or palladium, those are good places to start.
 For example in the equation:

 H2SO4 + NaOH ----> H2O + Na2SO4